khilang/khi.rs/README.md

 **Example:** `<set>:x:100` encodes an action which sets the variable `x` to `100`.
 It encodes an empty data structure, since this is purely a command.

-There are two notations for directive expressions: command notation and tag notation.
-Command notation is the default.
-Tag notation is purely purposed to markup.
-It produces a directive expression with one argument which encodes semantic text.

-**Example:** `<bold:>Bold<br>text</>` is a conventional use of tag notation, since `Bold<br>text` is markup and the expression returns semantic text.

-**Example:** `<var:>x</>` is an unconventional use of tag notation, since `x` is not markup, `var` encodes an action retrieving a variable and the expression does not return semantic text.

 ### Primitive encoding